Create, Open & Print Protected PDF Files with PDF DRM Security

 Locklizard uses public key technology as part of its DRM PDF protection technology.
 See our DRM technology.

-We do not create password protectedpdf files because you can easily remove password protected PDF security using a PDF password recovery program and third party applications that don’t obey the ‘rules’.
-A password protectedpdf file secured with a user password (used to restrict access to certain functionality) can have restrictions (such as printing, copying, etc.) easily removed using a free password recovery program such as http://www.freemypdf.com/
+We do not create password protected pdf files because you can easily remove password protected PDF security using a password recovery program or by using third-party applications that don’t obey the ‘rules’.
+This is how simple it is to edit and open a password protected PDF:

-A password protectedpdf secured with an owner password (this password must be entered to open the PDF file) can have its protection removed using a brute force/dictionary password cracker such as Elcomsoft PDF Password Recovery – http://www.elcomsoft.com/apdfpr.html.
-This product will even remove JavaScript protection used by some protectedpdf security products.
+A password protected PDF secured with an owner password (used to open the PDF file) can have its protection removed using a brute force/dictionary password cracker such as Elcomsoft PDF Password Recovery.
+This product will even remove the JavaScript protection used by some protected PDF security products.

 See also: